NET WORTH: $11.7 billion

 SOURCE OF WEALTH: The Blackstone Group

-BACKGROUND: Stephen Schwarzman graduated from Yale and received his MBA from Harvard.
-Schwarzman rose through the ranks at investment bank Lehman Brothers.
-In 1985 he cofounded Blackstone Group, and serves as chairman and CEO.
+BACKGROUND: Stephen Schwarzman graduated from Yale University and earned an MBA from Harvard.
+He rose through the ranks at Lehman Brothers and cofounded the Blackstone Group in 1985.
+He currently serves as Blackstone’s chairman and CEO.

 ENTREPRENEURSHIP: The Blackstone Charitable Foundation invests in entrepreneurship through its signature programs: the Blackstone Entrepreneurs Network, Blackstone LaunchPad and the Blackstone Inclusive Entrepreneurship Challenge.
 The Entrepreneurs Network program identifies “serial, successful entrepreneurs” in the U.S. and connects them to their regions’ “next high growth companies.”
 Working globally, the LaunchPad program helps student entrepreneurs overcome obstacles as they launch new businesses.
 The Inclusive Entrepreneurship Challenge supports “organizations that recruit and support underserved entrepreneurs throughout Chicago.”
 The Blackstone Charitable Foundation also writes grants to “non-profit organizations that strengthen entrepreneurial ecosystems and support promising entrepreneurs.”